 Beelo gasped.
 A moment ago, he wasn’t sure if he had the courage to touch the terrible creature that laid on the table in front of him.
 Dead or alive, the slink was terrifying to see up close.
 But in that instant, the slink went from being a literal nightmare to an animal.

 It was a dangerous and powerful animal, to be sure, but an animal none the less.
 There are other dangerous animals in the forest.
 None of them were immune to the ingenuity and skill of the Téchni.
-This animal would be no different.
+In that moment, Beelo decided this animal would be no different.

 Beelo set his jaw and began to inspect the creature.
 He slid his hand over the skin.
 There didn’t appear to be any hair, but the surface felt bristly.
-He changed direction and rubbed his hand the other way.
+His arm extended, Beelo’s hand changed direction and rubbed the other way.

 “Ouch,” Beelo said with surprise.